swt30/thesis/chapters/05-migration/05-migration.md

 In this way, I avoid generating artificial spikes in $α$ at the phase boundaries, retaining the behaviour of $α$ within each phase and producing a change in its slope, rather than a spike, at the boundary.
 This yields adiabats that remain continuous at phase boundaries, like those shown in @fig:pressure-temperature-profiles.

-Although the assumption of no latent heat of phase transition is not ideal, I claim that it is not an irresponsible choice.
+\newthought{Although the assumption} of no latent heat of phase transition is not ideal, I claim three reasons why it is not an irresponsible choice for the planets considered in this chapter.
-This is for three reasons.
 First, theoretical studies of high-pressure ices suggest that their configurational entropies are quite similar.
 That is, the portion of the specific entropy change that arises from the crystalline configuration of the ice phase does not appear to differ much from phase to phase---at most 5% [@Herrero2014].
 This then suggests that the latent heat difference between adjacent ice phases is also small.